 Guides will organize separate activities such as faster but educational walks, beach games, onboard activities, special briefings for children, and special menus and mealtimes.
 Specialist guides can be assigned to educate and entertain your children throughout the day (group minimum of 10 children), while you enjoy the cruise at your own pace.
 However, if parents wish to take their children with them in their group, they may do so.
 Note: On family departures, minimum child age is 4 years.
 On non-family departures, minimum child age is 7 years.

-Cabin accommodations aboard ship; meals aboard ship; all shore activities and excursions; all soft drinks and juices on board (excludes virgin cocktails); welcome cocktail; complimentary one-time fully stocked mini-bar in deluxe staterooms; complimentary 200MB satellite internet service per deluxe cabin, when available; naturalist guide service; onboard star gazing with a naturalist guide; use of snorkeling gear and wetsuits; VIP lounge on outbound flight from Galapagos; onboard complimentary refillable sports water bottle (purified water stations are available throughout vessel); complimentary use of robes in all cabins; shared transfers between the airport in Baltra and the dock; shared transfers between select Quito / Guayaquil hotels and flights to / from Galapagos (2016 departures only).
+Cabin accommodations aboard ship; meals aboard ship; all shore activities and excursions; all soft drinks and juices on board (excludes virgin cocktails); welcome cocktail; complimentary one-time fully stocked mini-bar in deluxe staterooms; complimentary 200MB satellite internet service per deluxe cabin, when available; naturalist guide service; onboard star gazing with a naturalist guide; use of snorkeling gear and wetsuits; VIP lounge on outbound flight from Galapagos; onboard complimentary refillable sports water bottle (purified water stations are available throughout vessel); complimentary use of robes in all cabins; shared transfers between the airport in Baltra and the dock; shared transfers between select Quito / Guayaquil hotels and flights to / from Galapagos.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil (except as noted above); Galapagos National Park entrance fee, $100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($20 per person, subject to change); international airfare; airfare to/from Galapagos Islands; alcoholic beverages onboard; gratuities to ship crew and naturalists are left to the discretion of the passenger (cash only); travel insurance; passport expenses; internet usage (except as noted above); fuel surcharge $260 (applies to 2015 departures, subject to change).
+Hotel nights before/after cruise; transfers in Quito or Guayaquil (except as noted above); Galapagos National Park entrance fee, $100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($20 per person, subject to change); international airfare; airfare to/from Galapagos Islands; alcoholic beverages onboard; gratuities to ship crew and naturalists are left to the discretion of the passenger (cash only); travel insurance; passport expenses; internet usage (except as noted above); fuel surcharge may apply.

 We are happy to add hotels, air and land arrangements as requested, and you will be quoted for services.